WISCLab/prouter/README.md

 The idea is simple.
 You define routes, each one an input pattern, a handler that rewrites a path, and an output pattern the result has to match. prouter walks a directory tree and runs every path through the route whose input pattern matches its basename, keeping track of what it did along the way.

-It never touches the filesystem.
-Nothing gets moved or renamed.
+It never modifies the tree it's routing (nothing gets moved or renamed).
 What you get back is a set of CSVs describing the transform it would apply, so you can look it over before committing to anything.

 The tree is walked bottom-up, deepest paths first and the root last.
 This is deliberate: renaming children before their parents means a directory rename never invalidates paths you haven't reached yet.
 The CSVs preserve that order, so applying the rows top to bottom is always safe.